 Now that you know what you’re looking for in a motion sensor light, it’s time to shop!

 LUXJET LED strips are an affordable, simple lighting option for your closet, cabinets, or any other dark or dim place.
 You can also use them as accent lights.
 You just attach them to a surface with the included adhesive, and you’re good to go!

 Each LED strip is 3.2 feet (one meter) long, and the included motion sensors have a range of about 16 feet (5 meters).

 Under Cabinet Light Strip Rechargeable , LUXJET 1M LED Strip Light with Motion Sensor, Warm White led Light for Cabinet, Kitchen, Counter, Shelf, TV (1MRecharge)

 LUXJET's rechargeable LED strips are perfect for most closets and cabinets.
 They're affordable, and easy to install and recharge.

 Rechargeable motion sensor lights can be a bit expensive.
 If you want the most lighting for your money, check out AUVON’s two-pack of Puck Lights.
 You can attach these lights to any surface with magnets or the included adhesive pads.
 They have five brightness and lighting modes, and a range of about 20 feet.

-AUVON Rechargeable Motion Sensor Night Light, Warm White LED Stick-On Closet Light with Dusk to Dawn Sensor, Adjustable Brightness for Wall, Stairs, Cabinet, Hallway (2 Pack)
+AUVON Rechargeable Battery Night Light, Mini Motion Sensor Night Light, Warm White LED Stick-On Closet Light with Dusk to Dawn Sensor, Adjustable Brightness for Wall, Stairs, Hallway, Cabinet (2 Pack)